 Graham Reid | | 1 min read

-In a recent interview with Elsewhere in advance (well in advance) of his two concerts in New Zealand next year, the conversation with Steve Earle turned -- as it usually does with him -- to politics.
+In an interview with Elsewhere in advance (well in advance) of his two concerts in New Zealand in 2014, the conversation with Steve Earle turned -- as it usually does with him -- to politics.

-He answered that question, then turned specifically to the assassination of John F Kennedy in Dallas on November 22, 1963, 50 years ago.
+He answered that question, then turned specifically to the assassination of John F Kennedy in Dallas on November 22, 1963 which at that time was 50 years ago.